lorenzo-stoakes/review-scripts/README.md

   and saves them locally as a series of *.patch files (minus the cover patch), optionally at the specified version, if not specified then the latest.

+* `review-build` - Simple script to configure and build the kernel using the configuration/build hooks.

 ## Credit